pthomain/glitchy/README.md

 More
 ----

 This library was originally part of __DejaVu__ (https://github.com/pthomain/dejavu).
-Check it out if you're also interested in adding a cache layer to your API calls 😉
+Check it out if you're also interested in adding a cache layer to your API calls.